JCog/fp/USAGE.md

 #### 2.5.2 Trainers
 The **trainers** menu contains various different helpful menus and information screens to help with practicing and learning the game.
 The following trainers are available:

 - **bowser blocks**: When enabled, causes Bowser to only attack using the specified move.
-Currently only works on Final Bowser.
+Works with both Hallway and Final Bowser, though note that setting lightning will make Hallway Bowser wave since he doesn't have a lightning attack.
 - **ice staircase skip**: Used to help line up in the proper position to perform the Ice Staircase Skip trick. `position` can be either **good**, **inconsistent**, or **bad**, depending on whether using Lakilester's ability will always, sometimes, or never clip properly.
 - **oot ace**: Helps with performing arbitrary code execution aided by The Legend of Zelda: Ocarina of Time. `effects` shows the number of active particle effects. `flags` displays whether the animation flags located before the idle timer in Mario's player struct will cause a premature crash. `frame window` displays how big the frame window for stopping the idle timer and getting a successful jump to code stored on the expansion pak is.
 It will most likely always be 1 unless Ocarina of Time is used to zero out the expansion pak beforehand.
 Pressing `practice payload` will make it so that upon a successful jump to the expansion pak, the value of the idle timer will be displayed in the bottom-left of the screen.
 Pressing `oot instruction` will place the same ASM instruction on the expansion pak that doing the proper OoT setup would.